vegu-ai/talemate/README.md

 # Talemate

-Talemate is an experimental application that allows you to roleplay scenarios with large language models.
-I've worked on this on and off since early 2023, as a private project, but decided i might as well put in the extra effort and open source it.
+Allows you to play roleplay scenarios with large language models.

-It does not run LLMs itself but relies on existing APIs.
-Currently supports text-generation-webui and openai.
+It does not run any large language models itself but relies on existing APIs.
+Currently supports **text-generation-webui** and **openai**.

 This means you need to either have an openai api key or know how to setup [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) (locally or remotely via gpu renting.)